The Key Differences

 Bushnell Launch Pro

-The Bushnell Launch Pro (built on Foresight technology) uses photometric cameras and works beautifully indoors — especially with an overhead mounting option that keeps it out of the way and perfectly positioned.
-It's the most accurate indoor unit on this list, but the $2,999 price tag plus subscription costs make it a commitment.
+The Bushnell Launch Pro (built on Foresight GC3 technology) uses photometric cameras and is purpose-built for indoor use โ€” especially with an overhead mounting option that keeps it out of the swing path.
+Around $2,499 (check current price) plus subscription costs.
+The camera-only design means it measures spin and launch data at impact without needing ball flight, which is exactly what indoor use demands.
 Best suited for dedicated simulator rooms and teaching professionals.

 #4 INDOOR